-Andres set out solve this problem.
-His plan was to recruit developers in the U.S and Latin American, circumventing the timezone issue.
+Andres set out to solve this problem.
+His plan was to recruit developers in the U.S and Latin American, circumventing the time-zone issue.
 He would work with top talent and pay them well to ensure quality.
-And he would use his experience in customer service to ensure clients were well -taken care of.
+And he would use his experience in customer service to ensure clients were well taken care of.

 Andres recruited his first employee, JP Atiaga from IBM in Ecuador, gambling the remainder of his student loan money, he doubled JP's salary and paid him two months in advance.
 The bet paid off, the client was happy and Jobsity was formed.

 From the start, the mission of Jobsity has been to find and develop top talent.
 The name Jobsity, a play on the word University, speaks to the ongoing training and education available to all our employees.
 As we have grown (we now have four offices in U.S and Latin America , and over sixty employees) our drive to recruit, nurture and develop programmers has grown exponentially.